ibm-cloud-docs/vpc/vsi_is_create_instance.md

    For a full list of command options, see [ibmcloud is instance-create](/docs/vpc?topic=vpc-vpc-reference#instance-create).

 2. Next, run the following `instance` details command to verify that you can see your new instance and view the network interfaces that were created for the new instance.
-For `INSTANCE` specify the ID that was assigned to your new virtual server instance in the previous step.
+For `INSTANCE`, specify the ID that was assigned to your new virtual server instance in the previous step.

    ```sh
    ibmcloud is instance INSTANCE